 June is Elder and Dependent Adult Abuse Awareness Month.
-To raise awareness of the signs of abuse, ShiningCare, Shasta County HHSA, Shasta County District Attorney’s Office, Redding Police Department and PSA2: Area Agency on Aging have come together to form Shasta County Elder Abuse Prevention Coalition.
+To raise awareness of the signs of abuse, ShiningCare, Shasta County HHSA, Shasta County District Attorney’s Office, Redding Police Department and PSA2: Area Agency on Aging have come together to form Shasta County Elder Abuse Prevention Committee.
 The SCEAPC ha collaborated to produce a week of events that will be both fun and informative for everyone.

-Event Listing for June 2018
+Event Listing for June 2019 Coming in May

 Flag displays June 4-16th: The following locations will bloom with over 2700 tiny purple flags, symbolizing the number of reported cases of elder abuse in Shasta County last year.
 The flag planting is part of the Elder Abuse Prevention Month for June.

-June 4th-13th -Food drive: Collection barrels for non-perishable foods will be distributed throughout the county and will be available from June 4-15.
+May 28-June-13th -Food drive: Collection barrels for non-perishable foods will be distributed throughout the county and will be available from June 4-15.
 Locations include:

 - Redding City Hall, 777 Cypress Ave, Redding

 - Shasta County Health and Human Services Agency, 2640 Breslauer Way, Redding